Zig-Zag Modules: Cosheaves and K-Theory: Constructible coSheaves

 \begin{lemma} Let $\cB$ be a basis for the topology of the space $X$ and let $\cF$ be a cosheaf on the poset determined by $\cB$.
 There is a unique (up to isomorphism) extension of $\cF$ to a cosheaf on $X$. \end{lemma}

-The idea of the lemma can be thought of in terms of a Kan extension picture:
+The idea of the lemma can be thought of in terms of a Kan extension diagram:

 \begin{definition} Let $M \to \cP$ be a stratified space (not nec. conical or simplicial) and $\cF$ a cosheaf on $M$.
-The cosheaf, $\cF$, is \emph{constructible} if it is locally constant when restricted to any stratum of $M \to \cP$. \end{definition}
+The cosheaf, $\cF$, is \emph{constructible} if it is locally constant when restricted to any stratum of $M \to \cP$, i.e., given $p \in \cP$ and $x \in M_p$ there exists a neighborhood $p \in U \subseteq M_p$ such that $\cF |_U$ is constant. \end{definition}

 \begin{definition} Let $\cF$ be a (pre)cosheaf on $X$ and $p \in X$.
 The \emph{costalk of $\cF$ at $p$} is defined by

 \end{definition}